timekit-io/booking-js/README.md

 For full language support, FullCalendar also takes a ["lang" option](http://fullcalendar.io/docs/text/lang/), accompanied by a language file.
 Make sure to use defer attribute on a script tag loading the language file if you are deferring booking.js, language file should be loaded after booking.js, but before initialization.

 Remember to set `localization.timeDateFormat` to false so it doesn't override the language file's settings.

-See `/examples/language.htm` for full implementation example.
+See `/examples/local-language.htm`

 ```javascript
 fullCalendar: {